 - Credit score

 - Debt to income ratio

-When I am getting VA Loan interest rate quotes, I create a spreadsheet to track the lender and loan terms, such as duration (15 year vs. 30 year mortgage), interest rate, closing costs, cost of points (if any), and other factors.
+When I have applied for a VA home loan in the past, I create a spreadsheet to track the lender and loan terms, such as duration (15 year vs. 30 year mortgage), interest rate, closing costs, cost of points (if any), and other factors.
 This helps me track the best overall offer.